realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

      // COP pseudo-code

      abstract class File {
-        abstract String name // <-- Abstract classes can have variables.
+        abstract String fileName // <-- Abstract classes can have variables.

-        constructor File(String name) {  // <-- Abstract classes can have "default" constructors.
+        constructor File(String fileName) {  // <-- Abstract classes can have "default" constructors.
-           this.name = name
+           this.fileName = fileName
         }

-        abstract method view()  // Expects a method called "view" and has no default implementation. abstract method showName() {  // Expects a method called "showName" and has a default implementation. print "File Name: " + this.name // <-- The default implementation for any subclass that doesn't override the method.
+        abstract method view()  // Expects a method called "view" and has no default implementation. abstract method showName() {  // Expects a method called "showName" and has a default implementation. print "File Name: " + this.fileName // <-- The default implementation for any subclass that doesn't override the method.
         }
      }

-     class ExcelDoc extends File {  // <-- ExcelDoc is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.
+     class ExcelDoc extends File {  // <-- ExcelDoc is a subclass of File. override String fileName // <-- Subclasses must declare the abstract variables from superclass.

-        override method view() { // <-- the implementation of the abstract class "view". print "Viewing ExcelDoc: " + this.name
+        override method view() { // <-- the implementation of the abstract class "view". print "Viewing ExcelDoc: " + this.fileName
         }
      }

-     class Photo extends File { // <-- Photo is a subclass of Document override String name // <-- Subclasses must declare the abstract variables from superclass.
+     class Photo extends File { // <-- Photo is a subclass of Document override String fileName // <-- Subclasses must declare the abstract variables from superclass.

-         override method view() {  // <-- the implementation of the abstract class "view". print "Viewing Photo: " + this.name
+         override method view() {  // <-- the implementation of the abstract class "view". print "Viewing Photo: " + this.fileName
          }
      }

-     class Memo extends File { // <-- Memo is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.
+     class Memo extends File { // <-- Memo is a subclass of File. override String fileName // <-- Subclasses must declare the abstract variables from superclass.
         String to
         String from
         String subject